 In the third floor gallery, Antelman will debut the namesake video installation Disassembler, newly commissioned by Pioneer Works and co-produced by the National Museum of Contemporary Art, Athens (EMST).
 Titled after a computer tool that translates machine code into assembly language for humans to understand, the piece raises questions about the physical and psychological impact of automation processes on the individual and society.
 Disassembler confronts a post-automated experience, where bodies and gestures return to an organic, experiential world.

-Additionally, three video sculptures will be exhibited in the second floor gallery, including The Wild West (2017), Stones Make The Rivers Move (2016), and Darth Vader (2014).
+Additionally, five video sculptures will be exhibited in the second floor gallery, including The Wild West (2017), Stones Make The Rivers Move (2016), and Darth Vader (2014).
 As a whole, Antelman’s installations bring together the cerebral with the comic, and the alarming with the absurd in an attempt to suggest new meanings and raise new questions.
 Disassembler points toward the grasp of the unthinkable, the moment where our ability to reasonably understand reality collapses.
 The exhibition is accompanied by a new, Risograph-printed publication which bears text and imagery from the newly commissioned video, as part of Pioneer Works’ Mimo series.

 About the Artist